ReactiveX/rxjs/MIGRATION.md

 ### Result selectors removed or deprecated

-Result selectors are a feature not many people use (in many cases they weren�t documented), but were adding significant bloat to the codebase.
+Result selectors are a feature not many people use (in many cases they weren't documented), but were adding significant bloat to the codebase.
 If you use them, you will need to replace the discontinued `resultSelector` parameter with external result-selection code.

 * The `resultSelector` parameter for `first()` and `last()` are *removed* in v6.
 If these are used, the code must be updated to run without the `rxjs-compat` package.